Flurry Analytics and GDPR¶

 A: Please see the section above You as a Controller.

 Q: When will the DSR APIs be availble?

-A: The Flurry Analytics DSR APIs will be ready for use on April 25, 2018.
+A: UPDATE The Flurry Analytics DSR APIs were made available on April 26, 2018.

-Q: Do I have to build a service that allows my users to exercise DSRs?
+Q: Do I have to build a service that allows the users of my app to exercise DSRs?

 A: Flurry will be providing, free of charge, a Privacy Dashboard service for any app developers in need of such a service.
 Details are available here.

 Q: Will there be updated Terms of Service (TOS) for Flurry?

 A: Yes.
 These updated terms are under review.

 Q: When will the updated TOS be availble for review?

 A: You may review the new Flurry Terms of Service here: https://developer.yahoo.com/flurry/legal-privacy/terms-service/flurry-analytics-terms-service.html